KhiopsML/khiops-doc/docs/api-docs/kdic/reinforcement-rules.md

 Numerical ReinforcementInitialScoreAt(Structure(ClassifierReinforcer), Categorical targetValue)
 ```

-Retuns the initial prediction score for the prediction of a given target value.
+Returns the initial prediction score for the prediction of a given target value.

 ## ReinforcementVariableAt